aristanetworks/avd/ansible_collections/arista/avd/roles/cv_deploy/README.md

   cv_use_static_config_manifest: true
 ```

+!!! note
+    AVD users can also layer shared configlets at higher levels of the hierarchy (see the [cv_deploy-only users example](#example-for-cv_deploy-only-users) below for the pattern).
+This is less common in AVD workflows since `eos_designs` already generates a full configuration for each device, but it works the same way.

-#### Example for non-AVD users
+#### Example for cv_deploy-only users

-The same approach applies when using `cv_deploy` directly with the [Non-AVD users](#non-avd-users) inputs.
+The same approach applies when using `cv_deploy` directly with the [cv_deploy-only users](#cv_deploy-only-users) inputs.
 The example below uses the same hierarchy as above but additionally illustrates how to layer shared configlets at multiple levels of the hierarchy:

 ```yaml title="group_vars/FABRIC.yml"
 # Use cv_deploy schema inputs (Ansible variables) instead of generated structured configuration files.